eli-hickey/trigger-helpers/README.md

 # trigger-helpers
 Provides a step debugger in the php runtime with xdebug and some functions commonly used in workflow trigger development.
-Can be used to speed up development of workflow triggers by allowing the designer to inspect results from function calls and see the exact data structures returned.
+Can be used to speed up development of workflow triggers by providing code completion for ee functions and  allowing the designer to inspect results from ee function calls and see the exact data structures returned.

 Steps to use